ryansolid/dom-expressions/packages/babel-plugin-jsx-dom-expressions/README.md

 ### generate

 The output mode of the compiler.
-Can be "dom"(default), "ssr", or "hydrate". "dom" is standard output. "ssr" is for server side rendering that is hydrateable.
-And "hydrate" is for the client that hydrates the previously server rendered markup.s
+Can be "dom"(default), "ssr". "dom" is standard output. "ssr" is for server side rendering that is hydrateable.

+### hydratable

+Indicate whether the output should contain hydratable markers.

 ### delegateEvents